Fetal alcohol spectrum disorder: Recognition as a syndrome

 In France in 1957, Jacqueline Rouquette had described 100 children whose parents were alcoholics in a thesis, which was not published.
 "She gave a good description in certain cases of the facies" according to her mentor, Paul Lemoine.

-In 1968, Paul Lemoine of Nantes, himself published a study in a French medical journal about children with distinctive features whose mothers were alcoholics, and in the U.S., Christy Ulleland and colleagues at the University of Washington Medical School had conducted an 18-month study in 1968–1969 documenting the risk of maternal alcohol consumption among the offspring of 11 alcoholic mothers.
+In 1968, Paul Lemoine of Nantes published a study in a French medical journal about children with distinctive features whose mothers were alcoholics.